 - What is the Forensic Compliance Team?

-The Forensic Compliance Team (FCT) is a group of multidisciplinary stakeholders from across the state who meet quarterly to address ongoing forensic compliance and policy concerns related to sexual assault in Colorado.
-The team provides feedback and support to Colorado service providers to ensure the state is in compliance with Violence Against Women Act forensic compliance mandates.
+The Forensic Compliance Team (FCT) is a group of multidisciplinary stakeholders.
+The team meets quarterly.
+They address forensic compliance and policy concerns related to sexual assault in Colorado.
+They provide feedback and support to Colorado service providers to ensure state compliance with the Violence Against Women Act forensic compliance mandates.

 - The Forensic Compliance Evaluation Project

-In 2013, the FCT published a report titled Forensic Compliance in Colorado: An Examination of System Response to Sexual Assault (PDF).
-This study examined the implementation and impact of forensic compliance laws through a quantitative analysis of adult forensic compliance cases, and quantitative and qualitative surveys of professional responders to adult sexual assault cases - medical professionals, victim advocates, law enforcement officers, and prosecutors.
+In 2013, the Forensic Compliance Team (FCT) published Forensic Compliance in Colorado: An Examination of System Response to Sexual Assault (PDF).
+This study examined the implementation and impact of forensic compliance laws.
+The study includes a quantitative analysis of adult forensic compliance cases and quantitative and qualitative surveys of professional responders to adult sexual assault cases including medical professionals, victim advocates, law enforcement officers, and prosecutors.